-If you think having no business experience and no clue where to start is a problem, a franchise may be the solution.
+If you have all the makings of an entrepreneur — but have no business experience, and no clue where to start — a franchise might be the solution.

 A franchise is essentially a ready-made business.
-The franchisor — the company that grants you a franchise — gives you the product and trains you.
+The franchisor — the company that grants the franchise — gives you the product and trains you.

 As a franchisee, you can focus your energy in an area that interests you.
-Franchises exist in every sector, including convenience stores, fitness centers, hair salons, restaurants, bars and car washes, to name just a few.
+Franchises exist in every sector, including:

 Nonwarit / Shutterstock.com